 The Starchy Food Debate: Is It Bad for Eyesight?

 We talk a lot about nutrition here at Rebuild Your Vision.
 This discussion mostly centers around foods that we know are good for the eyes.
 Take leafy greens, for instance.
 They are known for being vision powerhouses because they contain specialized pigments that can reduce the amount of stress aging eyes experience.
-This lowers your chances for a few serious vision disorders.
+This lowers your chances of a few serious vision disorders.
+But, we all know that we can’t live on leafy green alone, nor do we want to!
+For better or worse, we all crave starchy foods once in a while.
 But how does starchy food affect your eyesight?

 In this article, we’ll deviate from the norm by talking about a food that might be best avoided for the sake of visual health.
 Diet, of course, is one of the three biggest risks to your eye health.
 We’re talking about starch: a component of dietary anchors such as rice, potatoes, and wheat.